 University of Maine System Holiday Schedule

-The University of Maine System holiday schedule for the year 2023, as well as important religious holidays, are below.
+The University of Maine System holiday schedule for years 2023 and 2024, as well as important religious holidays, are below.

 Holiday | Date |